Optimizing the Efficiency of First-Order Methods for Decreasing the Gradient of Smooth Convex Functions: Introduction

 \section{Introduction}

 Large-dimensional optimization problems arise in various modern applications of signal processing, machine learning, control, communication, and many other areas.
 First-order methods are widely used for solving such large-scale problems as their iterations involve only function/gradient calculations and simple vector operations.
 However, they can require many iterations to achieve the given accuracy level.
 Therefore, developing efficient first-order methods has received great interest, which is the main motivation of this paper.
-In particular, this paper targets the decrease of the gradient for smooth convex minimization, under the initial bounded condition on the cost function value.
-This paper uses the performance estimation problem (PEP) in~\cite{drori:14:pof}, and constructs a new method called OGM-G.
+In particular, this paper targets the decrease in the gradient for smooth convex minimization, under the initial bounded condition on the cost function value.
+This paper uses the performance estimation problem (PEP) in~\cite{drori:14:pof} and constructs a new method called \OGMG.

-Among first-order methods for smooth convex minimization, Nesterov's fast gradient method (FGM) \cite{nesterov:83:amf,nesterov:04} has been used widely because its worst-case \emph{cost function} bound (\ie, the cost function efficiency) is optimal up to a constant \cite{nesterov:04,nemirovsky:92:ibc}.
-Recently, the optimized gradient method (OGM) \cite{kim:16:ofo} (that was numerically first identified in~\cite{drori:14:pof} using PEP) was found to exactly achieve the optimal worst-case rate of decreasing the smooth convex cost functions~\cite{drori:17:tei}, leaving no room for improvement in the worst-case.
-On the other hand, first-order methods that decrease the \emph{gradient} at an optimal rate are yet unknown, even up to a constant.
-The proposed OGM-G method has such an optimal rate under the initial bounded condition on the cost function value.
+Among first-order methods for smooth convex minimization, Nesterov's fast gradient method (FGM) \cite{nesterov:83:amf,nesterov:04} has been used widely because its worst-case \emph{cost function} inaccuracy bound (\ie, the cost function efficiency) is optimal up to a constant, under the initial bounded \emph{distance} condition \cite{nesterov:04,nemirovsky:92:ibc}.
+Recently, the optimized gradient method (OGM) \cite{kim:16:ofo} (that was numerically first identified in~\cite{drori:14:pof} using PEP) has been found to exactly achieve the optimal worst-case rate of decreasing the smooth convex cost functions~\cite{drori:17:tei}, leaving no room for improvement in the worst-case.
+On the other hand, first-order methods that decrease the \emph{gradient} at an optimal rate in~\cite{nemirovsky:92:ibc} are yet unknown, even up to a constant.
+The proposed \OGMG~method has such an optimal rate under the initial bounded \emph{function} condition.
+After the initial version of this paper was posted online~\cite{kim:18:otc}, a simple method using \OGMG~was constructed in~\cite{nesterov:20:pda} that also has an optimal rate under the initial bounded \emph{distance} condition.

+Gradient rate analysis is useful both in theory (\eg, for a dual approach~\cite{nesterov:12:htm} and a matrix scaling problem~\cite{allenzhu:18:htm-nips}) and in practice (\eg, can be used as a stopping criterion).
+In addition, unlike smooth convex minimization, a worst-case \emph{gradient} inaccuracy and an initial bounded \emph{function} condition are standard choices for analyzing gradient methods for smooth \emph{nonconvex} minimization~\cite{drori:20:tco}.
+Therefore, this work can provide a step towards better understanding the convergence behavior of gradient methods for nonconvex minimization.